 What is the price

 of fines and fees?

-There is a fine of $0.10 per day, per book, magazine, or audiotape and
+There is a fine of $0.25 per day, per book, magazine, audio book or DVD,

 In addition to fines, the following is a list of services available at a small fee:

 - $.10 black & white/$.40 color

 - $.50 for wallet size/$1.00 for pages up to 8 1/4 x 14/$.10 for larger items per sq. inch